ObscuritySRL/bun-is-mobile/README.md

 # bun-is-mobile

-Lightweight, dependency‑free mobile device detection for Bun and the browser.
+The fastest, lightweight, dependency‑free mobile device detection for Bun and the browser.

+It's not much, but it works… 🫠…

 ## Overview